 11. What “twin obligations” does Mandela mention?

 12. What did being free mean to Mandela as a boy, and as a student?
-How does he contrast these “transitory freedoms” with “the basic and honourable freedoms”?
+How does he contrast these “transitory freedoms” with “the basic and honorable freedoms”?

 Answer: Like other kids, Mandala freedom means to make merry and enjoy a blissful life.
-Once one becomes an adult, the memories of childhood look transitory because most of the childish activities are wasteful from an adult, you have to earn a livelihood to feed your family.
-It’s only then when you get an honourable existence in the family and society.
+Once one becomes an adult, the memories of childhood look transitory because most of the childish activities are wasteful for an adult, you have to earn a livelihood to feed your family.
+It’s only then that you get an honorable existence in the family and society.

 13. Does Mandela think the oppressor is free?
 Why/Why not.

-Answer: According to Mandela, an oppressor is a victim of hatred who is behind the bars of prejudice and narrow-mindedness.
-He realises that both the oppressor and the oppressed are robbed of their humanity and peace.
+Answer: According to Mandela, an oppressor is a victim of hatred who is behind bars of prejudice and narrow-mindedness.
+He realizes that both the oppressor and the oppressed are robbed of their humanity and peace.